ramp4-pcar4/ramp4-pcar4/docs/using-ramp4/fixtures/legend.md

 The following properties exist on the legend configuration object:

 - `panelWidth: number`, if a custom legend width is required you can do this here.
 Otherwise if left blank the legend will use the the default fixture width.
+- `multilineItems`, an object which determines whether legend items are allowed to wrap onto new lines if their text requires more space.
+Only applies to layer items.
+Contains two optional properties:
+    - `enabled: boolean`, which determines whether the above setting is enabled (defaults to true; if false, text will truncate at one line).
+    - `maxLines: number`, which determines the max number of lines a legend item can take up.
+Beyond this number, text will truncate and show a tooltip on hover.
+Defaults to `3`.
+Only allows integers `1`-`6` as values.
+Only applies if the legend property `multilineItems.enabled` is true.
 - `root: Object`, a tree-structured object that represents the layout for the legend.
 Top-level items can be added to the legend as a child of this object as such:

 ```